 To enhance this, different communication devices have been invented throughout history, with some getting obsolete with time.

 The CB radio is one device that has remained popular for over half a century.
-Even with the introduction of the internet, satellite phones, and smartphones, people from different parts of the world still make use of the CB radio.
+Even with the introduction of the internet, satellite radio, and smartphones, people from different parts of the world still make use of the CB radio.

 So what is CB radio?